tonnyrh/AudiogenSkill/README.md

 Local skill project for using a separately installed AudioGen setup from Claude, Codex, and Cursor.

+You need to install Audiogen locally for example: https://huggingface.co/facebook/audiogen-medium

 License: MIT

 This repository is the source of truth for: